polkadot-developers/polkadot-docs/develop/application-devs/interact/understand-parachain-data.md

 ---
 title: Understanding Metadata
-description: Learn how to interact and decipher parachain data (metadata).
+description: Metadata helps in creating chain-tailored experiences for your applications.
+Learn how to understand, interact with, and decipher metadata from Polkadot SDK-based chains.
 ---

 Polkadot SDK-based blockchain networks are designed to expose their runtime information, allowing developers to learn granular details regarding pallets, RPC calls, and runtime APIs.
 The metadata also exposes their related documentation.
 The chain's metadata is SCALE-encoded, allowing for the development of browser-based, mobile, or desktop applications that can seamlessly support the chain's runtime upgrades.
 It is also possible to develop applications that are compatible with multiple Polkadot SDK-based chains at once.

-## Exposing runtime information as metadata
+## Exposing Runtime Information as Metadata

 To interact with a node or the state of the blockchain, you need to know how to connect to the chain and access the exposed runtime features.
 This interaction involves a Remote Procedure Call (RPC) through a node endpoint address, typically through a secure web socket connection.